 Top three tips to overcome the challenges related to retailer collaboration in executing trade promotions:

 - Automate the creation of fact-based argumentation from a retailer viewpoint.

 - Pick your battles.
 Sometimes you might need to run an unprofitable promotion to maintain a good relationship.

 - Plan your promotions on time and share plans inside your organization to ensure optimal execution down to shop floor level.

 Time to take trade promotion analysis and optimization to the next level?

 Trade promotions are vital for any FMCG company also going forward.
-With right tools supporting the business, companies can use data efficiently, ensure that previous ineffective promotions are not repeated and that their personnel’s expertise is used where it matters the most.
+With the right tools supporting the business, companies can use data efficiently, ensuring that previous ineffective promotions are not repeated and that their personnel’s expertise is used where it matters the most.

 * * *